 In theory, the Growth Share Ordinance will accommodate new growth not otherwise accounted for by this Plan.
 In practice, it is likely that a portion of the new development will not result in full affordable units.
-This fractional development will be accounted for by contributions to the Township's Affordable Housing Fund and will initially be satisfied by the additional units and credits produced on Sharps Road.
-Should those units prove insufficient, RCAs could be purchased and sent to other municipalities.
-These RCAs would cost \$35,000 per unit, if needed.
+This fractional development will be accounted for by contributions to the Township's Affordable Housing Fund and will initially be satisfied by the additional units and credits produced on Sharp Road.
+The Township's Affordable Housing Fund will be utilized to produce additional affordable units as described in the Spending Plan.

-5. Meeting On-Going Obligations: Amendment of the Development Fee Ordinance The Township Development Fee Ordinance has been amended to conform to COAH's Round Three Regulations.
-These amendments increase the development fee, which is payable in addition to obligations imposed by the Growth Share Ordinance, to 1% of the equalized assessed value of residential development and to 2% of the equalized assessed value of nonresidential development.
+5. Meeting On-Going Obligations: Amendment of the Development Fee Ordinance There is a pending amendment to the Township's current Development Fee Ordinance which will make it conform to COAH's Round Three Regulations.
+This amendment increases the development fee, to 1% of the equalized assessed value of residential development and to 2% of the equalized assessed value of nonresidential development.
 If a density or floor area ratio variance is approved for the project, the development fee may be increased to 6% of the equalized assessed value of the development.